ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Calibration**: The Pixy Cam was trained using **PixyMon** software to recognize red (signature 1) and green (signature 2) pillars under competition lighting (500–1000 lux), ensuring reliable detection.

+**Calibration Step By Step**:
+1. Connect Pixy Cam to a computer via USB and open PixyMon.
+2. Train signature 1 (red) and signature 2 (green) under 500–1000 lux lighting at 0.5–1.5 m distance.
+3. Adjust Y-position filter (`y < 75`) based on test runs to eliminate false positives.

 ### Color Sensor Code
 The color sensor detects the colored lines on the track, which determine the robot's turning direction in the open challenge.
 ```python